pongasoft/emscripten-glfw/docs/Usage.md

 ## Main concept

-This port, as well as other library ports (like [SDL](https://github.com/libsdl-org/SDL/blob/main/docs/README-emscripten.md)), associates the concept of a "window" (in this instance a `GLFWwindow`) to an html "canvas".
+This port, as well as other library ports (like [SDL](https://github.com/libsdl-org/SDL/blob/main/docs/README-emscripten.md)), associates the concept of a "window" (in this instance a `GLFWwindow`) to an HTML "canvas".
 The framebuffer size of the window is the size of the canvas (`canvas.width` x `canvas.height`) and this is what you use for your viewport.
 The size of the window is the CSS style size of the canvas (which in the case of Hi DPI is different).
 The opacity is the CSS style `opacity`, etc...